 - Portfolio and credentials matter more than marketing copy

-This specialization means we don’t try to generate leads through your website because we know that’s not how you win work.
-We focus on ensuring that when someone researches your firm—after a referral, during RFP evaluation, or while considering a job offer—they find a professional presentation that reinforces interest instead of undermining it.
+This specialization means we do not attempt to generate leads through your website, as we understand that is not how you win work.
+We focus on making sure that when someone researches your firm after a referral, during RFP evaluation, or while considering a job offer, they find a professional presentation that reinforces interest instead of undermining it.

 We Work With What You Actually Have

-Remember the project content problem?
-You’ve completed impressive work but don’t have professional photos, written descriptions, or easy access to details like square footage or completion dates.
+Many firms face the project content challenge: you have completed impressive work, but lack professional photos, written descriptions, or easy access to details such as square footage or completion dates.

 Most agencies require perfect content before they start.
 We know that isn’t realistic.